 Now that we’ve covered the best practices that you need to prioritize when answering product roadmap interview questions, let’s get into a basic guide on how to create a product roadmap.

-- Creating a timeline: With all of these elements in mind, you need to provide the interviewer with estimations for when certain tasks within the product roadmap will be completed.
+With all of these elements in mind, you need to provide the interviewer with estimations for when you willhave completed certain tasks within the product roadmap.
 Don’t get bogged down providing specific dates as you don’t want to shift the focus from the importance of tasks at hand.
 Still, it’s important to include estimations for the visualization of your tasks.
 So, how can you go about creating this timeline?
 Clue yourself up on Gantt Charts and how this helps you factor in the various different teams and their deadlines.

 So, What Next?

 Obviously, product roadmap interview questions are only one element of a product manager interview process.
-To find out more about the interview process and get in-depth tips on how to be successful, check out our interview bible.
-Or if you’re struggling with the job-hunt, schedule a free call with one of our career coaches.
+To find out more about the interview process and get in-depth tips on how to be successful, schedule a free call with one of our career coaches.
 We’d love to hear from you.